BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part1-basics.md

 $
 ```

 The `*` wildcard match zero or more characters, but sometimes you may want to match only one character.
-In this case we use the `?` wildcard:
+In this case, use the `?` wildcard:

 ```
 $ touch task  taskA  taskB  taskXY